microsoft/MCW-Innovate-and-modernize-apps-with-Data-and-AI/Whiteboard design session/WDS trainer guide - Innovate and modernize apps with Data and AI.md

 2. Which platform would you recommend for deploying the trained model?
 This deployed model should still be part of an event sourcing solution.

-**Prepare**

-Directions: With all participants at your table:

-1. Identify any customer needs that are not addressed with the proposed solution.

-2. Identify the benefits of your solution.

-3. Determine how you will respond to the customer's objections.

-Prepare a 15-minute chalk-talk style presentation to the customer.

 ## Step 3: Present the solution

 **Outcome**